System of Rice Intensification – Sustainable Rice Cultivation

 What are the Environmental and Social Benefits of SRI?

-• One of the notable environmental benefits of the SRI is its emphasis on reduced water usage and increased water efficiency.
+One of the notable environmental benefits of the System of Rice Intensification (SRI) is its emphasis on reduced water usage and increased water efficiency.
 Through practices like intermittent irrigation and maintaining a moist rather than flooded soil, SRI minimizes water consumption compared to traditional rice cultivation methods.
 This not only addresses concerns related to water scarcity but also contributes to improved water use efficiency in agriculture, a critical factor in regions facing water resource challenges.

 What is the difference between SRI and AWD Rice cultivation?